Get to know feminism

 An Intersectional Approach

-bell hooks’ insistence that we must co-think patriarchy with white supremacy, anti-imperialism, and anti-capitalism makes possible an intersectional approach to Berea College’s Great Commitments, and to upending the structures of power that disallow us to “make of one blood all peoples of the earth.”
+Our intersectional approach to Berea College’s Great Commitments is informed by bell hooks’ insistence that we must co-think patriarchy with white supremacy, anti-imperialism, and anti-capitalism.
+Her feminist insights offer language and tools to upend structures of power that disallow us to “make of one blood all peoples of the earth.”